Campbellsville men take down the Phoenix late, 70-66

 The Phoenix finally started to shake off the slow start after the second media timeout with five minutes left in the half, Tigers were up 29-18.
 Cumberland went on a quick 6-0 spurt behind a couple of free throws from King and a nice putback by Stephens down low.
 The Phoenix didn’t stop there as they worked it all the way back to a one-point game before Campbellsville’s Max Reyes hit a three just before the horn for a 36-32 halftime lead for the Tigers.

-A couple minutes later, Stephens stuffed a shot on the defensive end and Ridley found TJ Stargell in the corner for a 3 to give Cumberland their first lead since the opening minutes of the game.
-CU rode that momentum to a six-point lead after Ridley and Byrd both scored in the lane to put the Phoenix up 53-47.
+A couple minutes later, Stephens stuffed a shot on the defensive end and Ridley found TJ Stargell in the corner for a three to give Cumberland their first lead since the opening minutes of the game.
+CU rode that momentum to a six point lead after Ridley and Byrd both scored in the lane to put the Phoenix up 53-47.

 Campbellsville did not back down though as they retook the lead momentarily as Lenorris Mincey punched the ball out on the defensive end and passed it to Reyes who finished underneath for two.
 King knotted the game at 66-66 after knocking down two free throws with 1:54 to play, but that was all the Phoenix could manage.
 Mason picked King’s back pocket on the next possession and they found Sam Weinning under the basket for two and Reyes added two insurance points from the charity stripe with 11.4 seconds left.